Mukulsingh27/My-Portfolio-2/README.md

 > **resend.php** : It contains another attractive UI with a form responsible for taking user input and allowing them to request re-verification emails again.

 > **resend-code.php** : This file contains the functionality of resend.php UI that allows users to request a re-verification email again if they haven't received it either due to server time out or any other reason at the time of registration.

+> **view.php** : This file provides the functionality of displaying a random comic every time from where users can view or read any comic online.

 **The entire code is created as per PHP coding standards and assignment submission guidelines**
 ```sh